Naked yoga: All genders

-While naked yoga had mainly been the domain of male only groups, from 2011 courses in Britain and the United States were offered to all genders.
+While naked yoga had mainly been the domain of male-only groups, from 2011, courses in Britain and the United States were offered to all genders.

 Schrank noted the popularity of naked yoga in 2016, with its simultaneous desire to experience one's own body in freedom, and a "troubling" sexualization of the body in yoga culture.
 She observed that in the United States, there is a connection between female nudity and slavery, something that has left a racist legacy.
-Schrank noted also the "uncomfortable" relationship of yoga and sex, not least in scandals of sexual abuse by yoga gurus, and that feminists have written critiques of the "objectification of young, white women and exclusion of women of color."
+Schrank also noted the "uncomfortable" relationship of yoga and sex, not least in scandals of sexual abuse by yoga gurus, and that feminists have written critiques of the "objectification of young, white women and exclusion of women of color."
 On the other hand, she praises the naked yoga teacher Katrina "Rainsong" Messenger's book R.A.W.
 Nude Yoga: Celebrating the Human Body Temple, featuring monochrome photographs of both men and women, as impressive, tasteful, and sensual but not erotic.
 Schrank personally tried a naked yoga class in Los Angeles, at first finding it safe and pleasurable because not sexualized, until after two months the experience was spoiled by a class which was sexist and "overtly sexually competitive".

+Potential risks

+Although empirical evidence specifically evaluating adverse effects of nude yoga is limited, authors have noted several potential concerns.
+Participation in group nudity may cause discomfort, embarrassment, or increased social physique anxiety in some individuals, particularly those with negative body image or a history of trauma.
+Researchers have also emphasized that psychological outcomes depend on the context in which nudity occurs and should not be generalized across different forms of public nudity.